 Best 3 guide scopes for astrophotography

-The larger aperture of this guide scope allows you to guide on fainter stars, and the longer focal length allows you to guide accurately with scopes up to about 1200mm of focal length, which is where it usually caps out from my experience.
+The larger aperture of this guide scope allows you to guide on fainter stars, and the longer focal length allows you to guide accurately with scopes up to about 1200mm of focal length, which is where it usually caps out in my experience.
 Unlike the Meoptex 50mm, this guide scope has a real helical focuser and guide rings, and has a longer bracket to allow it to be piggybacked on top of clamping systems and rails.
 I personally use this model.